Did You Know?

-The new bicycling infrastructure taking root in Chicago has done much for city’s reputation as a great place for biking.
+The new bicycling infrastructure taking root in Chicago has done much for the city’s reputation as a great place for biking.
 Building on that reputation is getting named by Bicycling magazine as the best US city for bicycling in 2016.
 But there is a major problem that has been cutting into this status — and it’s not a minor issue: drivers parking in bike lanes.
 This widespread phenomenon is not only inconvenient, it’s dangerous.

 Seeing this pervasive problem prompted Christina Whitehouse to create Bike Lane Uprising, a website that allows people to report bike lane obstructions by posting photos and factual details on a map.

 Launched in August 2017, Bike Lane Uprising seeks to make bicycling safer by streamlining the process of reporting bike lane obstructions.
 Users simply register and fill out a profile on the Bike Lane Uprising website.

 When they witness cars parked or driving in a bike lane, they take photos of the incidents and upload them to the website.
 Then they answer a few questions about those violations, such as when and where they occurred; the photos and details of each incident are posted on the website and marked on a map of Chicago, aggregating the data to indicate where the trouble spots are.

 Bike Lane Uprising is a passion project for Whitehouse.
 She created the website after a truck nearly struck her while she rode her bicycle in 2016.
 When she stopped at a red light, a truck made a sharp right turn, driving into the bike lane and onto the sidewalk.
 It was dangerous and terrifying.
 Luckily, Whitehouse didn’t get hurt.